-In June 2021, Cal Water submitted advice letters to request a DRMA to track the incremental operational and administrative costs incurred to further implement updated Rule 14.1 for voluntary conservation measures and Schedule 14.1 for implementation of our Water Shortage Contingency Plan, including activities related to enhanced conservation efforts, staffing, and capital expenditures to ensure a safe, reliable water supply.
+August 27, 2020 CPUC decision.
+In June September 2021, Cal Water submitted advice letters to request a DRMA to track the incremental operational and administrative costs incurred to further implement updated Rule 14.1 for voluntary conservation measures and Schedule 14.1 for implementation of our Water Shortage Contingency Plan, including activities related to enhanced conservation efforts, staffing, and capital expenditures to ensure a safe, reliable water supply.
 The DRMA would also track monies paid by customers for fines, penalties, or other compliance measures associated with water use violations; and penalties paid by Cal Water to its water wholesalers.
 The DRMA was approved by the CPUC with an effective date of June 14, 2021.
-As of September 30, 2023, Cal Water has incurred \$2.0 million of cumulative DRMA related costs, of which \$0.6 million was incurred in the first nine months of 2023.
+As of September 30, 2023 denied the Application for Rehearing.
+On or about October 27, 2021, Cal Water has incurred \$2.0 million along with four other Class A California water utilities filed Petitions for a Writ of cumulative DRMA related costs, of which \$0.6 million was incurred in Review with the first nine months of 2023.

-California's Governor issued a drought declaration for all California counties through a series of State of Emergency Proclamations.
-Given these drought proclamations and then-existing water usage levels in all of its service areas, in 2022 Cal Water activated Stage 2 of the "Water Use Restrictions of its Water Shortage Contingency Plan (WSCP)" of Schedule 14.1 in all of its service areas; as a result, Cal Water saw an increase in DRMA related costs in 2022 and the first nine months of 2023.
+California's Governor California Supreme Court (Court).
+On May 18, 2022, the Court issued writs granting review and ordered the CPUC and other filing parties to submit additional pleadings to the Court.
+The final pleadings were submitted on January 13, 2023.
+On April 18, 2024, the Court set oral argument for May 8, 2024, and it is anticipated that the Court will issue a drought declaration for all California counties through a series of State of Emergency Proclamations.
+Given these drought proclamations and then-existing water usage levels in all of its service areas, in 2022 Cal Water activated Stage 2 decision before the end of the "Water Use Restrictions of its Water Shortage Contingency Plan (WSCP)" of Schedule 14.1 in all of its service areas; as a result, Cal Water saw an increase in DRMA related costs in 2022 and the first nine months of 2023.